Outsourced-Logic/Skipper/Chrome/README.md

 <h1>Why Skipper?</h1>

-Do you use accessibliity software that makes it difficult to interact with "skip" buttons on ads?
+Do you use accessibility software that makes it difficult to interact with "skip" buttons on ads?

 Do you like to turn on YouTube content like podcasts, while completing other tasks?